wjburton/personal_website/content/post/interpretable_model_log/index.md

 First off let's talk about models.
 What is a model? by Miriam Webster's definition it is: "A usually miniature representation of something."
 For what I'm talking about we can drop the "usually miniature" component.
 There are two examples I want to talk about here:
 1. A model car.
 A model car (or prototype) is a representation of a real car.
 For example, the Cyber Truck, the one Elon Musk showed off live, was a prototype of the real car.
 Tesla likely hasn't built a production line for this yet- they're likely still defining specs and components given production constraints.
 The purpose of these models are the same as a data science model - they are used to make predictions.
 Maybe for Cyber Truck its purpose is to predict how the public will react to this car if they started mass producing them.
-Or maybe it is used to understand performance of how the cars perform after driving 300K miles.
+Or maybe it is used to understand how the cars perform after driving 300K miles.
 OR what will happen when I throw a metal ball at the window!!
 Either way the purpose is to learn something about the actual car before we have the actual car.
 We are using them to make predictions about what will happen in the future so we want the model to be as close to the real thing as possible.

 <span style="display:block;text-align:center">
 <iframe src="https://giphy.com/embed/gLREH1v1Z78tJckuii" width="480" height="272" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/truck-tesla-pickup-gLREH1v1Z78tJckuii">via GIPHY</a></p>